tywysocki/OpenAI/README.md

 ### [Embeddings](https://platform.openai.com/docs/guides/embeddings)

-Send a text string to the embeddings API endpoint with `client.sendEmbeddings` to get a vector representation of the text string that can be easily consumed by machine learning models and algorithms.
-Refer to the API docs for [use cases](https://platform.openai.com/docs/guides/embeddings/use-cases) and additional information.
+To obtain a vector representation of a text string, make a request to the embeddings endpoint with `client.sendEmbeddings`.
+The method returns a vector representation of the text string that can be easily consumed by machine learning models and algorithms.
+For more information and use cases, refer to the [API documentation](https://platform.openai.com/docs/guides/embeddings/use-cases).

 ```swift
 do {